Your 1st solo backpacking trip: Things to get used to

 The best way to make friends is to be approachable, smile, even a simple hi can go a long way.
 Join in social things going around the hostel, most hostels have social areas to hang out in and kitchens, bathrooms and dorm are easy places to strike a conversation up

-Sometimes it’s hard to make friends with locals if you just stick to tourist areas and only interact with other backpackers.
+Sometimes it’s hard to make friends with locals if you just stick to tourist areas and only interact with other backpackers which can happen during your first solo backpacking trip.
 Venture into local areas, sit in local bars, cafes, parks and strike up a conversation.
 Granted this is easier if you’re staying for longer than a few days and another benefit of traveling slowly.
 You never who you might meet, that local you get talking to could end up being one of your best friends.